 But since I didn’t get a chance to check them out yet, I can’t really list them, but if you’ve been to those other neighboring areas I’m talking about (such as Mount Lafayette), let me know!

-The next 2 locations I’ll be listing are away from I 93, but are still stunning and very much worth seeing (and the drive itself is also beautiful).
+The next 2 locations I’ll be listing are a little bit away from I-93, but are still stunning and very much worth seeing (and the drive itself is also beautiful).

-Beaver Pond was a spot my friend and I saw off the Lost River Road drive.
-Once we saw this area, we didn’t care about what other plans we had, we needed to stop and truly enjoy this spot:
+Beaver Pond was actually the first scenic area my friend and I saw in the White Mountains (right before we hit the I-93).
+Once we saw this area, we didn’t care about what other plans we had, we needed to stop and truly enjoy this spot’s beauty:

 I have to say, I’ve been to Beaver Pond twice, and each time, no camera that I’ve tried using to take a picture of this place can really show how vast and engulfing this place is.
 When you’re there, it feels like the mountains there are swallowing the lake and it’s stunning to be there.